Riley-Py/UWaterloo-Work/MSE 211/Week 11/Readings/The Bases of Social Power - French, Raven.md

 #### Reward Power
 - Ability to reward
-- Based on perception o
+- Based on perception of agent being able to reward person
+- Dependent on agent
+	- Piece rate has more effect on production than merit rate due to probability of reward due to conformity than non-conformity
+- Exerting reward outside range of power decreases power